kign/c4wa/etc/doc/language.md

     (see gcc [documentation](https://gcc.gnu.org/onlinedocs/gcc/Other-Builtins.html)).
 Note that while
     in gcc behaviour is explicitly undefined if argument is 0 (in practice, implementations typically return 0), in WASM these functions return full number of bits in the argument (so 32 for first two, 64 for the last).
-Note also that in GNU C compiler, builtin functions don't need to be declared.
+Note also that in GNU C compiler, builtin functions don't need to be declared, thus you don't need anything extra glue to cross-compile (just be mindful of argument 0).

 ## Strings and chars